kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault.markdown

 ### A word on storing secrets in-memory

 Ideally you would only access secrets as-needed and not store them in memory.
+But there are some things to consider:

+- If an attacker has compromised your process memory somehow, they've owned you anyway.
+- While $0.13/10,000 operations seems cheap, it would add up if you had to call Key Vault **every** time you needed to use a secret
+- Calling Azure Key Vault does incur some latency, even if it's minimal--remember that their SLA is 99.9% within 5 seconds so it's possible latency could be pretty poor
-But to be honest, if an attacker has compromised your process memory somehow, they've owned you anyway.
-At least with the *current* KeyVault client, it does **not** return secrets as `SecureStrings`, so it will be in cleartext in memory anyway.
-It's up to you.
+- At least with the *current* KeyVault client, it does **not** return secrets as `SecureStrings`, so it will be in cleartext in memory *anyway* so what's the difference?
+(Maybe [they will fix that](https://github.com/Azure/azure-sdk-for-net/issues/1819).)

+It's up to you but those are my thoughts.

 ## Troubleshooting